jaxattax3/statistical-analysis-python-tutorial/README.md

 The target audience for the tutorial includes all new Python users, though we recommend that users also attend the NumPy and IPython session in the introductory track.

-### Student Instructions

-For students familiar with Git, you may simply clone this repository to obtain all the materials (iPython notebooks and data) for the tutorial.
-Alternatively, you may [download a zip file containing the materials](https://github.com/fonnesbeck/statistical-analysis-python-tutorial/archive/master.zip).
-A third option is to simply view static notebooks by clicking on the titles of each section below.

 ## Outline